-If yes, which effluent lin mitation guidelines apply to your stormwater discharges?
-40 CFR Part/Subpart Eligible Discharges Affected MSGP Sector New Source Date Check if Applicable Part 411, Subpart C Runoff from material storage piles at cement manufacturing facilities E 2/20/1974 Part 418 Subpart A Runoff from phosphate fertilizer manufacturing facilities that comes into contact with any raw materials, finished product, by-products or waste products (SIC 2874) С 4/8/1974 Part 423 Coal pile runoff at steam electric generating facilities 0 11/19/1982 10/8/1974 1 Part 429, Subpart I Discharges resulting from spray down or intentional wetting of logs at wet deck storage areas А 1/26/1981 Part 436, Subpart B, C, or D Mine dewatering discharges at crushed stone mines, construction sand and gravel mines, or industrial sand mines J N/A Part 443, Subpart A Runoff from asphalt emulsion facilities D 7/28/1975 Part 445, Subparts A & B Runoff from hazardous waste and non-hazardous waste landfills K, L 2/2/2000 Part 449 Runoff containing urea from airfield pavement deicing at existing and new primary airports with 1,000 or more annual non-propeller aircraft departures S 6/15/2012 e stormwater outfalls For each outfall, provide the following receiving water information: acility.
+If yes, which effluent lin nitation guidelines apply to your stormwater discharges?
+40 CFR Part/Subpart Eligible Discharges Affected MSGP Sector New Source Date Check if Applicable Part 411, Subpart C Runoff from material storage piles at cement manufacturing facilities E 2/20/1974 Part 418 Subpart A Runoff from phosphate fertilizer manufacturing facilities that comes into contact with any raw materials, finished product, by-products or waste products (SIC 2874) С 4/8/1974 Part 423 Coal pile runoff at steam electric generating facilities 0 11/19/1982 10/8/1974 1 Part 429, Subpart I Discharges resulting from spray down or intentional wetting of logs at wet deck storage areas Α 1/26/1981 Part 436, Subpart B, C, or D Mine dewatering discharges at crushed stone mines, construction sand and gravel mines, or industrial sand mines J N/A Part 443, Subpart A Runoff from asphalt emulsion facilities D 7/28/1975 Part 445, Subparts A & B Runoff from hazardous waste and non-hazardous waste landfills K, L 2/2/2000 Part 449 Runoff containing urea from airfield pavement deicing at existing and new primary airports with 1,000 or more annual non-propeller aircraft departures \$ 6/15/2012 e stormwater outfalls For each outfall, provide the following receiving water information: 1 must be ide 3-digit ID (e provide the acility.
 Each outfall entified by a unique e.g., 001, 002).
-Also e latitude and n degrees decimal for all.
-Provide the name of the first water of the U.S. that receives stormwater directly from the outfall and/or from the MS4 that the outfall discharges to: If the receiving water is impaired (on the CWA 303(d) list), list the pollutants that are causing the impairment: If a TMDL been completed for this receiving waterbody, providing the following information: 036 (Sector P) B-Ditch - TMDL Name and ID: 38°45'45.427" N All tributaries to Fountain Creek that are not on National Forest or Air Force Academy Land E.Coli Pollutant(s) for which there is a TMDL: -104 0 47'53.254"W (COADEO04) 007 (Sector P) B-Ditch - TMDL Name and ID: 38°45'14.254"N All tributaries to Fountain Creek that are not on National Forest or Air Force E.Coli Pollutant(s) for which there is a TMDL: -104 0 47'43.686"W Academy Land (COARFO04) acility.
-Each outfall entified by a unique e.g., 001, 002).
-Also e latitude and n degrees decimal for all.
-036 (Sector P) 38°45'45.427" N -104°47'53.254"W 007 (Sector P) Provide the name of the first water of the U.S. that receives stormwater directly from the outfall and/or from the MS4 that the outfall discharges to: 036 (Sector P) Provide the name of the first water of the U.S. that receives stormwater directly from the outfall and/or from the MS4 that the outfall discharges to: 036 (Sector P)
+Also e latitude and n degrees decimal for ill.
+Provide the name of the first water of the U.S. that receives stormwater directly from the outfall and/or from the MS4 that the outfall discharges to: If the receiving water is impaired (on the CWA 303(d) list), list the pollutants that are causing the impairment: If a TMDL been completed for this receiving waterbody, providing the following information: Outfall ID 036 (Sector P) B-Ditch - TMDL Name and ID: Latitude 38o45'45.427" N All tributaries to Fountain Creek that are not on National Forest or Air Force Academy Land E.Coli Pollutant(s) for which there is a TMDL: Longitude -104 0 47'53.254"W (COADEO04) Outfall ID 007 (Sector P) B-Ditch - TMDL Name and ID: Latitude 38°45'14.254"N All tributaries to Fountain Creek that are not on National Forest or Air Force E.Coli Pollutant(s) for which there is a TMDL: Longitude -104 0 47'43.686"W Academy Land (COARFO04)